Farmerc92/Maven.Spring-QuickPollApplication/README.md

 * Restart the QuickPoll application.
 * Use Postman to execute a `POST` to `http://localhost:8080/polls/` whose request body is the `JSON` object below.
-* You can modify the request body in Postman by navigating to the `Body` tab, selecting the `raw` radio button, and selecting the `JSON` option from the text format dropdown.
+* You can modify the request body in Postman by navigating to the `Body` tab, selecting the `raw` radio button, and selecting the `JSON` options from the text format dropdown.

 ```JSON
 {